 You can always (easily) modify the recipes to tone down the spice.
 For these stuffed peppers, use mozzarella cheese instead of habanero jack, leave out the hot peppers, and use a mild salsa.

-- OR 1 cup salsa if cooking in a Char-Broil Big Easy
+- 2 cups salsa divided, if cooking in the oven, 1 cup if cooking in a Char-Broil Big Easy

 - 1/2 cup mushrooms diced

 - 1/2 cup spinach chopped

 - 1 cup habanero jack cheese shredded, plus more for garnish